The #1 Reason people hesitate to cut the cord is because they think they won’t be able to watch sports without cable or satellite TV.

 Extreme Sports ⇑

-If you buy the $5 sports extra add-on, you’ll also get access to the Outdoor channel.
+If you buy the $5 sports extra add-on for Sling, you’ll also get access to the Outdoor channel.
 The Outdoor channel is, you guessed it, dedicated to all things outdoors; including extreme sports.

 You can also watch millions of hours of extreme sports on YouTube through the #ExtremeSport tag or check out one of the thousands of YouTube channels dedicated to extreme sports; like the RIDE Channel.